zyriab/verify-recaptcha/README.md

     - Click "Edit" then "Add environment variable"
     - Add the following:
       - Key: `SECRET_KEY`
-      - Value: Your ReCaptcha secret key from earlier.
+      - Value: Your ReCAPTCHA secret key from earlier.

         **Keep this absolutely secret, don't share it anywhere and only put it on your backend, as an environment variable**
 6. Don't forget to note the function URL, we'll use it to call the API from the frontend.